-All legumes, such as peas and beans, are excellent sources of nutrients: protein, fiber, manganese, magnesium, iron, zinc, potassium and folate (a B vitamin).17
+All legumes, such as peas and beans, are excellent sources of nutrients: protein, fiber, manganese, magnesium, iron, zinc, potassium and folate (a B vitamin).

-- Cilantro is also called "Chinese Parsley" and is closely related to Parsley but tastes and smells VERY different.9 - Fruits and vegetables contain important vitamins, minerals, and plant chemicals (such as nitrogen, oxygen and carbon.)18 - On many fruits and veggies such as carrots, apples and cucumbers, a good percentage of the nutrition is stored in the skin.
-That means when you peel them, you're peeling away some of the nutritional benefit.
-19 - A diet high in fruit and vegetables can help protect you against illness and disease.
+- Cilantro is also called "Chinese Parsley" and is closely related to Parsley but tastes and smells VERY different.9 - Fruits and vegetables contain important vitamins, minerals, and plant chemicals (such as nitrogen, oxygen and carbon.) - Some fruits and veggies, such as carrots, apples and cucumbers, store a large percentage of their nutrients in their skin, so if you peel them, you're peeling away some of the nutritional benefit. - ❖ A diet high in fruit and vegetables can help protect you against illness and disease.
 18 - Vegetables and fruits are an important part of a healthy diet, and variety is just as important as quantity.
 18 - No single fruit or vegetable provides all the nutrients you need to be healthy.
-Eat plenty of colorful fruits and vegetables every day.18 - There are about 2000 different kinds of fruit in the world and our country eats only about 200 different kinds.
-20 - Fruits and vegetables contain fiber which is like "nature's scrub brush" for your intestines, keeping particles from sticking to the inside walls as it moves through.18 - If you want your fresh herbs to last longer, pick the lower leaves off the stem and display them in a flower vase like a floral arrangement.
+Eat plenty of colorful fruits and vegetables every day. - There are about 2000 different kinds of fruit in the world and our country eats only about 200 different kinds.
+20 - Fruits and vegetables contain fiber which is like "nature's scrub brush" for your intestines, keeping particles from sticking to the inside walls as it moves through. - If you want your fresh herbs to last longer, pick the lower leaves off the stem and display them in a flower vase like a floral arrangement.